 Police raided Kit’s house on November 20, 2015, two days after the murders.
 They collected hundreds of rounds of ammunition.
 They did not recover a single RIP round.
 The shell casing that was recovered five months later was not the right type of casing for the RIP bullet.

 Interestingly, the autopsy report showed that Calvin had three entrance wounds from trocars.
 Doug Moore tried to get clarification on this in his cross-examination, but he got an unclear answer, and he didn’t ask for clarification.
-But the fact that the trocars, which are designed to separate upon impact, were entrance wounds had to have meant that the bullet struck something else before it hit Calvin.
+But the fact that the trocars, which are designed to separate upon impact, were entrance wounds had to have meant that the bullet struck something else before it hit Calvin, such as a door frame, window, or mirror.

 But there is another explanation for what happened to Calvin Phillips.
 Rather than a beating, the evidence points to Calvin’s injuries occurring as a result of him being thrown down the cellar stairs.
 A couple of things point to this as the most likely scenario.
 First, Calvin’s blood was found on the stairs.
 There were also two items recovered in the cellar after the body was removed: a tooth and a trocar.
 Additionally, some of the injuries to Calvin were perimortem, having occurred near death.